zoff99/java_toxclient_example/README.md

 ## License (Project is dual licensed, you can choose the license)

 TRIfA Desktop is distributed under the terms of the GNU General Public License (version 2) or the GNU General Public License (version 3).
+You may use TRIfA Desktop according to either of these licenses as is most appropriate for your project on a case-by-case basis.

 See LICENSE-zzGPLv2 and LICENSE-GPLv3 for details.